SQL Data Types With Examples

 In addition to the data types mentioned above, SQL also has several other data types that are used for specific purposes.
 For example, the BOOLEAN data type is used to store true or false values, the ENUM data type is used to store one of a predefined list of values (see sky_condition in our example), and the SET data type is used to store a set of multiple predefined values.

 Understanding the SQL data types is an important aspect of managing and manipulating data in relational databases.
-For starting off with SQL, knowing the basics of numeric, character and date/time data types will suffice.
-A more advanced understanding of the tradeoffs between specific data types is needed as the database grows and efficiency and storage becomes more critical.
+For starting with SQL, knowing the basics of numeric, character and date/time data types will suffice.
+A more advanced understanding of the tradeoffs between specific data types is needed as the database grows and efficiency and storage become more critical.

 Explore Job Matches.